xitop/edzed/docs/advanced.rst

   .. tip::

-    Use :func:`edzed.utils.shield_cancel.shield_cancel` to protect small
+    Use :func:`utils.shield_cancel.shield_cancel` to protect small
     critical task sections from immediate cancellation.

 Main task add-on
 ++++++++++++++++

-.. class:: edzed.AddonMainTask
+.. class:: AddonMainTask

-  A subclass of :class:`edzed.AddonAsync`.
-In addition to :class:`AddonAsync`\'s features, inheriting from this add-on adds support for a task running from simulation start to stop.
+  A subclass of :class:`AddonAsync`.
+In addition to :class:`AddonAsync`\'s features, inheriting from this add-on adds support for a task automatically running from simulation start to stop.

-  The add-on manages everything from start to stop including task monitoring.
+  The add-on manages everything necessary including task monitoring.
 If the task terminates before stop, the simulation will be aborted.

-  Adjust the *stop_timeout* if necessary.
-Note that the *init_timeout* does not apply to the task, because task creation is a regular function.
+  Adjust the *stop_timeout* (:class:`SBlock`\'s argument) if necessary.
+  Note that the *init_timeout* argument does not apply, because task creation is a regular function.

   .. method:: _maintask()
     :abstractmethod: